This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Mocha: Add a teaspoon of instant coffee granules into the 50g cocoa powder that then gets folded through the marshmallows at the end.
+Mocha: Add a teaspoon of instant coffee granules into the 50g cocoa powder that then gets folded through the marshmallows at the end.

-- Chocolate Orange: Add the zest of half an orange or a teaspoon of orange extract at the last step, when folding in the cocoa powder.
+Chocolate Orange: Add the zest of half an orange or a teaspoon of orange extract at the last step, when folding in the cocoa powder.

-Here's how to make Homemade Chocolate Marshmallows:
+Here’s how to make homemade chocolate marshmallows:

 Here’s a step by step guide for what you need to do, but you can find the full recipe at the bottom of the page for detailed instructions.

-FOUR: Next, add the glucose syrup and caster sugar to a large saucepan.
+TWO: Next, add the glucose syrup and caster sugar to a large saucepan.
 Pour in 150ml water and place over a medium heat.
 Stir gently until the sugar has dissolved in the water.
 Once the mix begins to simmer, stop stirring.

-FIVE: Continue to heat over a medium-high heat, gently swirling the pan, until the sugar syrup reaches 115C (use a jam thermometer to check).
+THREE: Continue to heat over a medium-high heat, gently swirling the pan, until the sugar syrup reaches 115C (use a jam thermometer to check).
 At this stage the liquid should be clear and bubbling.
 Handle the pan carefully as it will be extremely hot.

-SIX: Remove the pan from the heat and very carefully, drizzle the sugar syrup into the gelatine whilst whisking with an electric whisk.
+FOUR: Remove the pan from the heat and very carefully, drizzle the sugar syrup into the gelatine whilst whisking with an electric whisk.
 You will find this easiest if you use a stand mixer fitted with the whisk attachment.

-SEVEN: Once all has been added, whisk on medium-high speed for a further 12-14 minutes - or until you have a thick, white meringue-like texture.
+FIVE: Once all has been added, whisk on medium-high speed for a further 12-14 minutes – or until you have a thick, white meringue-like texture.

-TEN: This is the texture you are looking for once done!
+EIGHT: This is the texture you are looking for once done!

-Cooking Tips:
+Cooking Tips

 Preparing the container: homemade marshmallows are very sticky.
 That means you do need to make sure you grease your container very well.
 The same applies with adding the cornflour dusting.
 Equally, before storing, make sure they are liberally coated.
 Otherwise they will stick together.